Vartikaac/Vartikaac/README.md

 # Hi there 👋

-I'm **Vartika Shrivastava**, a business analyst ho loves to create, explore, and contribute to open-source projects.
+I'm **Vartika Shrivastava**, a business analyst who loves to create, explore, and contribute to open-source projects.
 My interests range from front-end web development to machine learning and data science.

 ## 🔧 Skills
 - **Languages**: Python, R , SQL , HTML